 Right now Nancy is tired of proper writing, even though she's won several competitive prizes for formal writing.
 So she and her three co-authors are really "telling it like it is" for a change.
 Whenever neighborhood folks are in danger of wasting their time, we say so.
 We expose any conventional wisdom about community work that doesn't pass the reality test.

-At our latest team meeting in Chicago, we took time out to study urbanology in Grant's Park near Buckingham Fountain.
+At a recent team meeting in Chicago, we took time out to study urbanology in Grant's Park near Buckingham Fountain.
 The other three authors, who need to stay anonymous for the moment to keep their employers calm, are shown here among the Segway crowd.
 We don't really know who the other Segway tourist that strayed into our little circle might be.

 It seems we finally broke our string of gray days for meeting.
 Together we had chosen our favorite photo of a rainy but beautiful New York, during the next-to-last face-to-face meeting we held.
 We just can't bring ourselves to remove this photo; it represents all that is beautiful about big cities, don't you think?

 You can check out back issues of our almost-monthly newsletter, Quick Notes, on our newsletter archive page.
 If you want to hear about the website platform behind our success, check out our SBI review.
 (The platform is Solo Build It!, formerly known as Site Build It!)

 Our site is full of actionable ideas, whether you are puzzling about a big city, small city, or rural community development experience.
 We're giving you another chance at searching it for something of particular relevance to your neighborhood or city.

 Want to search the site?